Corneal Ulcer

 What Is a Corneal Ulcer?

-Symptoms of a Corneal Ulcer
+The Symptoms of a Corneal Ulcer

 - Pus and discharge

-- Blurry vision
+- Blurry or hazy vision

 - Swollen eyelids

 Corneal ulcers can cause permanent vision damage if left unaddressed.
 If you notice symptoms consistent with a corneal ulcer, it’s crucial that you seek medical attention as soon as possible.
-Call 405.271.1095 or 800.787.9017 to make an appointment.
+The highly-experienced doctors at the Dean McGee Eye Institute can provide expert medical care.
+Contact us today to schedule an appointment for an ocular examination.
+We look forward to serving your needs.

-Corneal Ulcer Treatment Options
+Corneal Ulcer Treatment at Dean McGee Eye Institute